Courses

 An introduction to the intersecting responsibilities of managing a museum collection while making it accessible to public audiences.
 The course addresses all aspects of collections management from acquisition to deaccessioning, registration documentation, creating collections and disaster plans, collections storage, special collections, art and cultural property crimes, provenance research, facility reports, loans, exhibits and displays, as well as the intellectual control and protection of collections.
 Students learn about collaborating with artists and community members, managing loans, insurance, and project administration, and explore access strategies such as open storage, online databases and social media platforms utilized to highlight collections.
 Guest speakers and field trips connect classroom experience to current issues and practices in the field.
 (Fall – Mondays, 6:00-9:00pm)

-FAH 288/HIST 291 Collections Care and Preventive Conservation
+HAA 288/HIST 291 Collections Care and Preventive Conservation

 Ingrid A. Neuman, Museum Conservator, Rhode Island School of Design Museum

 The preservation of materials found in museums and other cultural and historic institutions is the focus of this course.
 Topics include the chemical and physical nature of material culture, the agents of deterioration, preventive conservation strategies and protocol, proper care and handling of artifacts, and the appropriate cleaning and 'maintenance" of art objects and historic artifacts.
 The role of science within the field of conservation is explored.
 Students learn how to survey an art collection, establish a basic Integrated Pest Management (IPM) Program, prepare for and respond to an emergency, execute a written examination and condition report, and propose an artifact preservation plan.
 Practical knowledge of safe exhibition and storage techniques and materials is emphasized.
 The course includes trips to museums and conservation laboratories, and hands-on opportunities to learn about tools and equipment essential for photo-documenting artifacts and monitoring the museum environment.
-Prerequisite: ED/FAH/HIST 285.
+Prerequisite: ED/HAA/HIST 285.
 (Spring – Wednesdays, 6:00-9:00pm)

 HIST 215 Exhibition Planning